Choosing your wedding colours

-If you are getting married in Manchester, the one thing you cannot guarantee is the weather.
+If you are getting married in Liverpool, the one thing you cannot guarantee is the weather.
 You might wish for a bright sunny day, but may have to settle for a dull, overcast one.
+So choosing your wedding colours is critical.

 One way to brighten up your wedding day is by choosing a bright colour scheme.
 Your wedding colour theme is reflected in all the details of your wedding, from the bridesmaids’ dresses to the napkins at the reception.
 These colours also typically feature on invitations and place cards.

-A carefully chosen colour theme will add brightness and interest to your Manchester wedding photos.
+A carefully chosen colour theme will add brightness and interest to your Liverpool wedding photos.

 Selecting your shades